← All posts

 ENTRYPOINT ["entrypoint.sh"]

 The node user in node:20-slim has UID 1000, which matches most Linux host users.
-This makes volume mount permissions work without extra configuration.
+Volume mounts work without permission tweaks.

 #!/bin/bash